 If you teach kids discipline from an early age, then as adults, they will be more successful in life.
 They will have better ways to cope.

 Set the Limits and Boundaries Early to Discipline Your Child.

 “The most important thing you can do is set the limits and boundaries early.
 Then, if your child crosses a line, don’t hesitate to correct them in ways that will teach rather than punish.
 But make sure they know what those lines are before crossing them!

 This way, when they’re older, these lessons won’t seem like punishments because you already taught them early on.

 It is also essential to teach your child the ways they can please you.
-It is not enough to tell them what not to do, but give positive ways for them to make you happy as a parent.
+It is not enough to tell them what not to do, but to give them positive ways to make you happy as a parent.